MatthijsKamstra/haxejs/01jquery/about.md

 But something changed: Andy started working for the HaxeFoundation.
 And his work on the jQueryExterns are joined into the compiler.
 I can't find out when will happen, but it will ...
-Starting form Haxe 3.3.+
+Starting from Haxe 3.3.+

 Till that time I will be talking about the jQueryExtern till something changes

 ----
+-->

 <a name="jquery"></a>
 ## Using the jQuery classes